deepsnow6/Workday-scheduler/README.md

 ## Credits

 This project uses source code linked in the following repository, created by user Xandromus, and doesn't appear to use a liscence.
 [Xandromus] (https://github.com/coding-boot-camp/crispy-octo-meme)
+This project also uses frameworks Bootstrap and jQuery.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.